Flaxseed For Health

 Flax has vital uses which you will learn as you read on.
 So let's start from the beginning.

 Flaxseed is commonly also known as flax, common flax or linseed.
 It is also termed the new wonder food.

 The flax plant is native to India and the region extending to the Eastern Mediterranean.
-Much cultivation took place in ancient times in Ethopia and Egypt between 4000 BC and 2000 BC.
-However indications have been found that its cultivation may have started much earlier around 10000 BC.
+Much cultivation took place in ancient times in Ethiopia and Egypt between 4000 BC and 2000 BC.
+However, indications have been found that its cultivation may have started much earlier around 10000 BC.

 In prehistoric times, its cultivation was done both for culinary as well as clothing purposes and this extends to this day.

-Flax is a plant that stays erect and grows to a height of about 4 feet. the stems are thin whhile the leaves are green and slender and shaped like a lancet.
-The flowers are pale blue or bright red in color depending on the variety.
+Flax is a plant that stays erect and grows to a height of about 4 feet. the stems are thin while the leaves are green and slender and shaped like a lancet.
+The flowers are pale blue or bright red in colour depending on the variety.

-The unspun fibers of the flax plant are also called flax.
+The unspun fibres of the flax plant are also called flax.
 They are extracted from the stems.
-The fibers are blonde in color, soft, flexible and lustrous.
+The fibres are blonde in colour, soft, flexible and lustrous.
 These can be spun to make linen.

-There are 2 types of flaxseeds - the yellow and the brown colored seeds which are the food grade and non food grade varieties of flax, respectively.
+There are 2 types of flaxseeds - the yellow and the brown coloured seeds which are the food grade and non-food-grade varieties of flax, respectively.

 The nutritional values of both varieties are similar as well as they have equal amounts of omega-3 fatty acids.

 Uses Of Flaxseeds